 - Malchut - Sovereignty, Leadership

 Above Chessed is Da'at, Binah, Chochmah and Keter, known as the 'Upper Triade' (excluding Da'at which has certain unique properties).
 These attributes are referenced in my daily guide to the Omer Count and elsewhere.

 Once a degree of 'knowing' is achieved one continues into the uper triad.
-Blessed is one who attains to Keter, wherein 'Keter becomes Malchut of the next order' and the soul continues its endless journey of devekut, attachment to and with the Eternal.
+Blessed is one who attains to Keter, wherein 'Keter becomes Malchut of the next order' and the soul continues its endless journey of devekut, attachment to and with the Beloved.
 Following is the Daily Omer overview.
 For the specific daily contemplations See Here.

 1 Ha-yom yom e-chad ba-omer (or la-omer)

 2 Ha-yom sh’nay yamim ba-omer (or la-omer)

 4 Ha-yom arba-a yamim ba-omer (or la-omer)

 5 Ha-yom chami-sha yamim ba-omer (or la-omer)

 7 Ha-yom shiv-a yamim, shehaym